avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/DEVELOPER_GUIDE.md

 ### Project Setup

-* Clone this repo into a directory, preferably at the root of C: or another drive.
+* Clone the repo (https://github.com/avnet-iotconnect/iotc-azurertos-stm32-u5) into a directory, preferably at the root of C: or another drive.
 Windows has a path name limit of 256 characters which can cause the build to fail, as some of the source files are deeply nested into directories.
 * Download the [X-CUBE-AZURE Expansion Package](https://www.st.com/en/embedded-software/x-cube-azure.html) version 2.3.0,